Signs You May Have A Dental Issues

 Oral health should be just as important as your overall health and an essential part of your well-being.
 Your smile not only is the first thing that welcomes strangers or new acquaintances in, but it can also be a sign of other health problems.
-Poor oral hygiene can lead to the more mundane like cavities and plaque buildup but has also been linked to more serious conditions such as heart disease, cancer, and diabetes.
+Poor oral hygiene can lead to the more mundane like cavities, plaque buildup and other dental issues but has also been linked to more serious conditions such as heart disease, cancer, and diabetes.

 There’s more to the picture than just brushing and flossing every day too.
 Visiting the dentist every six months at the least is essential to a happy and most importantly, a healthy smile.
 Doing so not only will make sure your teeth and gums are as healthy as can be, but will also ensure more costly dental procedures are mitigated if not avoided all together.